adku1173/acoupipe/sphinx/source/index.rst

 In case of running the simulation with multiple CPU threads, the initial sampling order of the source cases may not be maintained in the file.
 The exact case number can be reconstructed with the :code:`idx` and :code:`seeds` features when the file is parsed.

-Load the Data Set
+Load the dataset
 ------------------

 **HDF5 format**

-The AcouPipe toolbox provides the :code:`LoadH5Dataset` class to load the data sets stored into HDF5 format:
+The AcouPipe toolbox provides the :code:`LoadH5Dataset` class to load the datasets stored into HDF5 format:

 .. code-block:: Python